 - The control (small) pipe is like the Base.

-First, The high water comes to the valve of the input side.
+First, The high water comes to the value of the input side.
 Then, the low water comes to the control value.
 It turns on the main value.
 Next, the high water can flow through the pipe to the output.

 Do you understand?

-Experiment a current transistor
+Experiment with a basic transistor circuit

 Here is step by step a process of transistor circuit works.